 WHY DOES THIS HAPPEN?

-The above is therefore, essentially a defense mechanism protecting the individual from having to face up to the painful realization that the idealized caregiver that they needed to invent as a helpless and terrified infant does not, in reality, exist.
+The above is, therefore, essentially a defense mechanism protecting the individual from having to face up to the painful realization that the idealized caregiver that they needed to invent as a helpless and terrified infant does not, in reality, exist.

 Frequently, too, the above process leads to the adult who experienced the early life trauma becoming highly SELF-SABOTAGING.
 Why is this?

-Essentially, it is believed such self-sabotaging behaviour (involving sabotaging one’s own achievements and progress in life) in order that the self-sabotaging individual does not become independent and self-reliant allowing him/her to continue the elusive search for the ideal parent/caregiver he/she never had (although this operates on an unconscious level).
+Essentially, it is believed such self-sabotaging behavior (involving sabotaging one’s own achievements and progress in life) in order that the self-sabotaging individual does not become independent and self-reliant allowing him/her to continue the elusive search for the ideal parent/caregiver he/she never had (although this operates on an unconscious level).

-The above eBook is now available for instant download on Amazon.
+My eBooks are now available for instant download on Amazon.
 CLICK HERE TO VIEW DETAILS.

 David Hosier BSc Hons; MSc; PGDE(FAHE).

 Bowlby, J. (1979).
 The Bowlby-Ainsworth attachment theory.
 Behavioral and Brain Sciences, 2(4), 637-638. doi:10.1017/S0140525X00064955